metasfresh/metasfresh-documentation/_developers_collection/en/troubleshooting_en.md

 ref: developers_troubleshooting
 ---

-This article assumes that you more or less followed the "Getting Started" documentation, but ran into problems.
+This article assumes that you more or less followed the "Getting Started" documentation, and ran into problems.

 ## Eclipse doesn't properly show java packages and classes